EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Validate that there is a solution to the curve definition for the given x-coordinate X_V.

-* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the cipher suite SUITE, K_2, and IV_2.
+* Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.

-* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the cipher suite SUITE and the public authentication key of Party V.
+* Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party V.

 If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.